circleci/circleci-docs/jekyll/_docs/code-coverage.md

   post:
     - bash <(curl -s https://codecov.io/bash)
 ```
-> No upload token is requires for open source repositories on GitHub.
+> No upload token is required for open source repositories.

 Codecov's Bash uploader detects all coverage reports from all
 languages and details for the CircleCI build to create a single,